zpok3/Waters-of-Life/README.md

 3. Close the launcher.

 ## Performance
 I recommend capping your FPS to `120` or lower as that is the recommended limit with the High FPS Fix.
-For instructions on how to set up [Rivatuner Statistics Server (RTSS)](https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download/), please refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html#RecommendedLimiters).
+For instructions on how to set up [Rivatuner Statistics Server (RTSS)](https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download/) (if you use MSI Afterburner you probably already have this installed), please refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html#RecommendedLimiters).
+It's written for New Vegas but you can very easily apply it to Fallout 3 by replacing the part where you select `FalloutNV.exe` with selecting `Fallout3.exe`.

-**DXVK:** Highly recommended, to use it just enable the latest version of **DXVK** under the **Post Installation** separator in MO2.
-Version 2.0 of DXVK requires a GPU that supports Vulkan 1.3 - here are the minimum required GPUs:
+**DXVK:** Highly recommended, better latency than D3D9 windowed and variable refresh rate works without any problems. and to use it just enable the latest version of **DXVK** under the **Post Installation** separator in MO2.
+Version 2.0 of DXVK requires a GPU that supports Vulkan 1.3 - here are the minimum required GPUs (source: [TechPowerUp GPU Database](https://www.techpowerup.com/gpu-specs/)):

 **AMD**: Radeon RX 400 series or newer (except RX 455 OEM).